 The number of pages you write depends on several factors.
 These elements include the average length of your words and whether your page is single- or double-spaced.
 But there are other aspects of your writing that you should consider when writing 1,000 words, such as font style, font size, and margins.

 Different fonts and different font sizes will affect the number of pages you write.
 This is one reason why a teacher may give an assignment length in words instead of pages - page length can be faked by changing the margins and fonts.

-Can you spot the difference between Times New Roman and Liberation Serif below?
-It's slight, but you can be sure a top-notch teacher can so make sure you follow the assignment instructions to the letter.
-If you have not been set a font, either of these fonts would produce 1,000 words in four pages, as their characters are a similar width and height and spacing is the same.
+Can you spot the difference between the fonts below?
+It's slight, but you can be sure a top-notch teacher can, so make sure you follow the assignment instructions to the letter.
+If you have not been set a font, any of these fonts would produce 1,000 words in about four pages, as their characters are a similar width and height and the spacing is the same.

-Now take a look at the difference between these two fonts:
+Take a look at the difference between these three fonts:

-This is a big difference.
-The wider characters of Stix means the same amount of words will take up more lines than with Times New Roman.
-A sans serif font such as Courier, with very wide letters and spacing, could change your page count even more - taking at least four-and-a-half pages for 1,000 words.
+The characters of Stix are similar to Times New Roman.
+However, a sans serif font such as Courier, with very wide letters and spacing, could change your page - taking at least four-and-a-half pages for 1,000 words.

 Once you've set your font to the required font and size - most commonly Times New Roman and font size to 12 - take a quick look at your margins.

 Again, going with the standard requirements, you're going to want to set your margins at 1 inch all around.

 If you're thinking you can pull a fast one on your teacher and extend the margins, think twice!
 Your teacher is going to look at your margins first.
 Anyway, once you do things right, 1-inch margins make for a clear and uniform finished product.